Doctor

 Three elements – referred to as legal tests – are used to determine whether the evidence establishes this:

-What evidence do you need for medical negligence?
+What evidence do I need to prove medical negligence?

 The evidence that is required to prove medical negligence can come in various forms and will need to be collected by your legal representative before being reviewed by a medical professional to determine if and how negligence has occurred.